mrekin/broadlink_ac_mqtt/README.md

 **Note:**
 Some devices (confirmed on AUX  conditioner) return device **name** in chineese, like '奥克斯空调'.
 Device renaming in 'AC Freedom' app does not affect.
 You can see empty **name** in '-S' option output or any artifacts.
-So in case '-S' returns empty value and you plan to use HASS autodiscovery - the best way to configure yout device manually in config.yml and set 'self_discovery: False'.
+So in case '-S' returns empty value and you plan to use HASS autodiscovery - the best way to configure your device manually in config.yml and set 'self_discovery: False'.

 command line arguments: